onap/vnfrqts-requirements/docs/Chapter5.rst

 -  With nested templates, outputs are required to expose any resource properties of the child templates to the parent template.
-Those would not explicitly be declared as parameters but simply referenced as get\_attribute targets against the “parent” resource.
+Those would not explicitly be declared as parameters but simply referenced as get\_attribute targets against the "parent" resource.

 Nested Heat Template Example: Static
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^